 These are the OS-specific requirements for SwiftForth:

-- IDE for Windows: Windows XP or later
+- GUI IDE for Windows: Windows 10 or later

-- IDE for Linux: Linux 2.6 kernel with 32-bit library support
+- Command-line IDE for Linux: Linux 4.4 kernel or later (requires i386 32-bit library support)

 SwiftForth requires an i386-compatible CPU.
 If you’re looking for something for your Beaglebone, Raspberry Pi, or other embedded ARM Linux board, check out SwiftX-ARM for Linux targets.